Key Takeaways

 Love: More Than Meets the Eye

 Indeed, many different things attract us to a person, and attraction goes much deeper than looks.
-For some, it’s about falling in love with another person’s mind.
+For some, it is about falling in love with another person’s mind.
 This individual challenges you, excites your intellect, and keeps you engaged.
-You value this quality, and that’s enough.
-The physical side of things simply doesn’t matter.
+You value this quality, and that is enough.
+The physical side of things simply does not matter — not because it is suppressed, but because the brain’s reward system is being fully activated through a different channel.

 Similarly, you may fall in love with the emotional connection you share.
-An emotional connection is powerful — it can be enough to sustain a relationship, even without physical attraction.
+An emotional connection is powerful — it can be enough to sustain a relationship, even without initial physical attraction.
+The neuropeptide systems that regulate social bonding — oxytocin and vasopressin — respond primarily to proximity, touch, eye contact, and emotional reciprocity rather than to visual appraisal of physical features (Lieberwirth and Wang, 2014).
+When these systems are consistently engaged through emotional intimacy, the brain builds the same attachment infrastructure that physical chemistry initiates through a different pathway.

 | Dimension | Physical Attraction | Deep Love |